resir014/Tumblr-Boilerplate/readme.md

 Tumblr Boilerplate is a base HTML framework for Tumblr themes.

-The goal of Tumblr Boilerplate is to provide a base standard of everything that Tumblr offers, so theme designers can focus mostly on CSS editing.
+The goal of Tumblr Boilerplate is to provide a barebones HTML framework for advanced Tumblr theme designers, without ruining functionality and usability, so theme designers can focus mostly on CSS.

 ## Features

+### Core features

+Tumblr Boilerplate includes almost all style classes included within the [themes documentation](http://www.tumblr.com/docs/en/custom_themes), complete with grab-and-go advanced features features that can be easily applied, like Google Analytics tracking, Disqus comments, everything that's pretty universal in Tumblr's theme standards.

+### Future plans

 Tumblr Boilerplate is based heavily on [hisnameisjimmy/HTML5Boilerplate-for-Tumblr](https://github.com/hisnameisjimmy/HTML5Boilerplate-for-Tumblr).

-This version of the repo will add and remove some features from the original, with grab-and-go features that can be easily applied universally, like Google Analytics tracking, Disqus comments, everything that's pretty universal in Tumblr's theme standards.
+I'm currently working on rewriting the entire post layouts, with clearer CSS hierarchy.

-For now, it's only suitable for themes running on single-column layouts, but a separate branch that supports two layouts (including sidebar) will be added in the future.
+Currently, Tumblr Boilerplate is only suitable for themes running on single-column layouts, but a separate branch that supports two-column layouts (with sidebar) may be added in the future.

+It's currently still in early development stage, so most features are probably still missing!

 ## Components